 Honeywrap was inspired by nature and a passion for reducing the amount of single use plastic to help preserve our planet for the future.
 Our vision is to make a difference for the next generation.
 We are committed to conservation, communities and commerce working in harmony to create a sustainable, healthier world, which is why we are both passionate about raising awareness of the increasing issue of plastic pollution in our oceans.

 Plastic Free July is a global movement now joined by millions of people.
 The initiative aims to encourage people and businesses to reduce or eliminate their single-use plastic during the month of July.
-Honeywrap’s owner, Wendy Oliver, is passionate about partnering with Project Jonah again for the fourth year to highlight the need to reduce single use plastic and help our marine mammals in our oceans.
+Honeywrap’s owner, Wendy Oliver, is passionate about partnering with Project Jonah again for the fifth year to highlight the need to reduce single use plastic and help our marine mammals in our oceans.

 We asked Louisa from Project Jonah a few questions about her experience working for the organisation:

 1. What do the different aspects of your job working for Project Jonah include?